 • Blended Learning.
 Only part of the training is transferred to online learning.
 For example, you can ask employees to complete all the prerequisite courses through eLearning and then undergo hands-on training in person.

 • Instructor-led training.
-This type of training allows learners and instructors to interact and discuss the training material, either individually or in a group setting.
+This type of employee training allows learners and instructors to interact and discuss the training material, either individually or in a group setting.
 Instructors might deliver training in a lecture or classroom format, or even virtually, using video conferencing tools.
 But transporting participants can be expensive!

 1. Do you intend to host webinars?
 If yes, the list of LMS features should include webinar software or integration with video conferencing services.